-Just one final note, I find the Comet to have the bigger soundstage of the two and a superior imaging to boot.
-You will find the staging to be a more center focused and intimate on the YK1.
+Just one final note, I find the Comet to have the bigger soundstage of the two and superior imaging to boot.
+You will find the staging to be more center-focused and intimate on the YK1.

 The YK1 is ideally suited to vocal or more intimate performances.
 It has that classic BA signature suited to midrange performances.
 The weight, power, and musicality are with the Comet though.
 Its staging delivers better depth and height and generally a more compelling level of PRaT suited for modern rock and pop.

 Jomo Audio Haka